-Study shows how chronic inflammation can cause cancerNovember 12th, 2012 in Cancer /
+Study shows how chronic inflammation can cause cancerNovember 12, 2012 in Medicine & Health / Cancer

 A hormone-like substance produced by the body to promote inflammation can cause an aggressive form of leukemia when present at high levels, according to a new study by researchers at the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).